No child tax credit payment on Friday - NewsBreak

 The Roberts are now out $550 a month.
 That money helped pay for Girl Scouts, ballet and acting lessons and kids’ shoes, which Roberts noted are more expensive than adult shoes.
 The tax credit, he said, was a “godsend.”

-“It’ll make you tighten up your belt, if you’ve got anything to tighten,” Roberts said about losing the payments.Child tax credits: Here’s how to get any missed payments
+“It’ll make you tighten up your belt, if you’ve got anything to tighten,” Roberts said about losing the payments.IRS has tax info for stimulus checks, child tax credits

 The monthly tax credits were part of Biden’s $1.9 trillion coronavirus relief package — and the president had proposed extending them for another full year as part of a separate measure focused on economic and social programs.